Steven B. Weintz

 Many people often forget that behind every large corporation there was once a small business.
 Look into the history of the big companies–they all began as an entrepreneurial idea, with only a few employees, a market to fill, and the will, vision and faith to grow.

-(Steve Weintz is President of SBW Ventures Inc., a business development consulting firm that specializes in work with startup and early stage companies.
+(Steve Weintz is Founder & CEO of SBW Ventures Inc., a business development consulting firm that specializes in work with startup and early stage companies.
 You can visit his web site at www.sbwventuresinc.com.)